TheGoodlike13/liberty_or_death/README.md

 so far to work.
 If that works, I'll snapshot this VM while offline, then do some changes and test the rollback.
 Then do a few restarts, etc. and hope it works.
 If it doesn't, I guess we'll just have to use copies instead of snapshots.
 Fine by me!

+Hmm, even my fresh copy was bricked until I restarted it one more time.
+But after the restart, my snapshot wasn't bricked either.
+And if I re-applied the snapshot again, it wouldn't brick no more.
+So weird.
+Well, whatever, as long as it works!